aakashmohole/QuickSummary-Text-Summarization-With-NLP-Pipeline/README.md

-# Hate-Speach-Classification-With-NLP-Pipeline
+# QuickSummary-Text-Summarization-With-NLP-Pipeline

-Hate Speach Classification With NLP Pipeline and CICD integration with for deployment
+ NLP Pipeline and CICD integration with for deployment